What is Social Work? What do Social Workers Do?

 What can I expect to earn as a Social Worker?

 According to the Bureau of Labor Statistics (www.bls.gov), the median annual income for social workers specializing in child, family, and school settings was $41,530 in 2012.
 For social workers specializing in medical and healthcare settings, $49,830 was the median annual income in 2012.
 During the same year, mental health and substance abuse social workers earned a median annual income of $39,880.
 Social workers in other settings earned a median annual income of $54,560.

 The U.S. Bureau of Labor Statistics expects employment will grow 19 percent from 2012 to 2022, faster than the average for all occupations.
 Employment growth will be driven by increased demand for health care and social services but will vary by speciality.
 See www.bls.gov/ooh/community-and-social-service/social-workers.htm.

 What training and qualifications do I need?

 The minimum requirement to practice social work in Alabama is a bachelor’s degree (BSW) in social work from a program accredited by the Council on Social Work Education and licensure.
-However, majors in psychology, sociology, and related fields may qualify for some entry-level positions.
-Many positions are now requiring a master’s in social work (MSW).
-These positions are found in health care settings and clinics, mental health facilities, nursing homes, community-based service organization, and at college and universities.
+Some positions require a master’s in social work (MSW).
+Many of these positions are often clinical, mental health facilities, nursing homes, community-based service organizations, and at college and universities.